Continuation strategies to mitigate convergence to low-performing local optima in topology optimization of sound transmission loss: Optimization framework description

+\end{linenomath} Here, $\tau$ denotes the sound power transmission coefficient.\ Finite Element discretization yields a linear system (see \ref{app:TO}) that must be solved for the nodal displacement and pressure.\ Bloch-Floquet boundary conditions~\cite{bloch1929quantenmechanik} are imposed on the left and right edges of the unit cell and a force on the bottom edge to model the acoustic half-spaces~\cite{yang2019vibroacoustic}.\ For a circular frequency $\omega$, the STL is computed with the WFE method~\cite{yang2017prediction,cool_TO_VA,boukadia2020wave}.\ A range $\Delta \omega = [\omega_{-}, \omega_{+}]$ is considered by numerically approximating the average STL as follows: \begin{linenomath}

-where $a_{\omega_i}$ are midpoint integration weights.\ In this paper, $\Delta \omega$ is sampled with $5$ $\omega_i$.\ The incidence angle $\theta$ is kept at $0\degree$ and, for brevity, omitted in the rest of this paper.\ For numerical stability, the performance indicator is normalized as follows:
+\end{linenomath} where $a_{\omega_i}$ are (in this work) five midpoint integration weights.\ The incidence angle $\theta$ is kept at $0\degree$ and, for brevity, omitted in what follows.\ In the remainder of this manuscript, all numerical values of $\omega$ are specified in $\mathrm{Hz}$ without the implied $2\pi$ scaling factor.\ Finally, for numerical stability, the STL is normalized: \begin{linenomath}